andrewklmn/kottans-frontend/README.md

 ### What I'm going to use in the future:
 I have forked wittr project to my Github profile.
 And I'm going to use it as a workbook in the future.
 I'm going to rebuild one of my home projects as an offline app with these new pieces of knowledge.

+---

+### Memory Pair Game

+Demo is here
+Code is here.
+PR is here.

+Special thanks to MadmaxWMFU! )))

+---